-The Iowa Legislature recently passed House File 2516, which goes into effect on July 1, 2025.
-This introduced new license and surety bond requirements for all insurance adjusters in the state.
+The Iowa Legislature passed House File 2516, which went into effect on July 1, 2025.
+This introduced new Iowa adjuster license requirements, including a mandatory surety bond.

 The Iowa Insurance Division (IID) now requires all licensed public adjusters to file a $50,000 surety bond.
 This applies to new and renewing licensees.